If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Additionally, not only does opioid addiction lead to changes in their sleep cycle, but many people on drugs do not follow healthy sleep habits.
 This means that a person who has used drugs for a long period may struggle to change what’s become their normal routine.

 As a result, it can take a long time for the individual to navigate how to sleep during withdrawal.
-For some people, this may mean months of sleep disturbances through inpatient and outpatient drug treatment programs that gradually gets better with time.
+For some people, this may mean months of sleep disturbances through inpatient and outpatient drug treatment programs at our Chicago rehabs that gradually get better with time.

 How Long Does Insomnia From Opiate Withdrawal Last?

-According to a study on opiate withdrawal and sleep, sleep disturbances were seen among every participant, all of which were withdrawn from opiates like methadone.
-In this study, opiate withdrawal insomnia was most prevalent within the first 14 days of withdrawal, after which participants’ sleep patterns improved.2
+According to a study on opiate withdrawal and sleep, sleep disturbances were seen among every participant, all of whom were withdrawn from opiates like methadone.
+In this study, opiate withdrawal insomnia was most prevalent within the first 14 days of withdrawal, after which participants’ sleep patterns improved.1

 Additionally, as late as one month after admission, there was a considerable difference in subjects’ sleep patterns, with mean values ranging between 4 hours and 6 hours of sleep.
 Researchers would give participants of one group in the study electrostimulation to test if the technique would improve sleep, but it was found to be unsatisfactory for managing insomnia during opiate withdrawal.2

 Because sleep is important for everything from immune system support to learning and memory, insomnia can be taxing on a person’s body and mind.3 For someone who has used drugs for a long time, opioid withdrawal insomnia can make recovery even more difficult.
-To make it through treatment and start to see progress in recovery, you need to learn how to sleep with opiate withdrawal
+To make it through treatment and start to see progress in recovery, you need to learn how to sleep during opiate withdrawal.

 Keep a Sleep Schedule

-Many addicts keep strange sleep schedules, such as staying up too late and sleeping during the day.
+Many addicts have strange sleep schedules, such as staying up too late and sleeping during the day.
 This irregular sleep schedule can mess up a person’s circadian rhythm, the internal process that regulates sleep.
+This is even more crucial for a person who is undergoing opioid withdrawal insomnia.
 When in recovery, it’s important to reset your internal clock with a more regular sleep schedule.
 This includes waking up and going to bed at the same time every day, including on the weekend or on days when you do not need to get up for work.
 Eventually, your body will become accustomed to this new routine, and you’ll begin to feel more rested.

 Have a Pre-Sleep Routine